 We may receive compensation when you click on links to products from our partners.

-- LinkedIn – Whether it be entry level or senior executive, LinkedIn is a primary resource for executive recruiters and HR professionals.
-Remember to keep you profile up to date.
+Whether it be an entry-level or senior executive, LinkedIn is a primary resource for executive recruiters and HR professionals.
+Remember to keep your profile up to date.

-Executive Job Search Resources – Yes, Executives have to eat too and they also need to tap into job search resources.
+Yes, executives have to eat too and they also need to tap into job search resources.
 Several great job search resources are listed below.

 - BlueSteps – This organization is associated with the Association of Executive Search Consultants (AESC).
 They provide access to thousands of executive recruiters around the world and provide a number of benefits for those that join their premium services.